 Photojournalists, also known as news photographers, capture images that are usually used to illustrate stories on television news broadcasts or in newspapers or magazines.
 Aerial photographers take pictures of landscapes and structures from aircraft.
 Fine arts photographers sell their photographs to the public as pieces of art.

 Many people who work in this field are freelancers who operate their own businesses.
-Their job description includes tasks that business owners must tend to.
-This includes promoting the business to clients, purchasing supplies, hiring and supervising employees, and taking care of financial matters related to operating a business.
+In addition to taking pictures, their job description includes tasks that business owners must tend to including promoting the businesses to clients, purchasing supplies, hiring and supervising employees, and taking care of financial matters related to operating a business.

-- More than half of all photographers are self-employed as freelance photographers.
+- More than half of all photographers are self-employed as freelancers; others work for companies that provide photographic services, broadcast companies, and publishers.

 Roles and Responsibilities